MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.1 Calendar Application is Mobile

+Validation will be successful if the application is available and usable on mobile platforms

 #### 4.2.1.1 Smartphone Application

+We will check if the application is available on iOS and Android, as well as usable on mobile web browsers.
 ### 4.2.2 Calendar Application is Web

 Validation will be successful if the application is able to be pulled up in a web browser.